UzorNwokeaka/Customer-Churn-Prediction-Project2/README.md

 ## Resources

-•	Data Source: Data of a global telecommunications company containing 7,043 records and 21 features
+•	Data Source: Data of a global telecommunications company containing 7,043 records and 21 features.

 •	Python version: 3.11.4